romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 - Fetch new chat messages every few seconds.
 - Decide if the bot should respond (based on the `message_filter` logic).
 - Generate a response from GPT.
-- Optionally call any “function” it requests (like retrieving news, last stream transcripts or current transcript).
+- Optionally call any "function" it requests (like retrieving news, last stream transcripts or current transcript).
 - Post the final text back to the live chat.

 > **Tip**: Modify `livechatbot_functions.py` to add or remove function calls that GPT can use.

 ### 3. `live_transcriber.py` (Real-Time Local Audio Transcriber)

-The `live_transcriber.py` script captures audio from your **microphone** in real time and passes it to a local Whisper model (`whisper` from OpenAI’s whisper library, loaded on your machine).
+The `live_transcriber.py` script captures audio from your **microphone** in real time and passes it to a local Whisper model (`whisper` from OpenAI's whisper library, loaded on your machine).
 It then:

 - Accumulates short chunks of audio (e.g., ~5 seconds).
 - Transcribes them using the **local** Whisper model (not over the network).